-The National Code of Practice for the Humane Shooting of Kangaroos and Wallabies for Commercial Purposes 2008 (the code) sets the standard of humane conduct required of licence holders shooting macropods.
-A review of the code started in 2018 and continued throughout 2019.
-The review is being led by AgriFutures Australia through an appointed consultant and project reference group.
-The reference group has representatives from Australian, state government authorities responsible for kangaroo management, the kangaroo and pastoral industries, the Australian Veterinary Association and RSPCA.
-The Queensland Macropod Management Program represents states with a commercial harvest on the reference group.
-Public consultation of the revised commercial code ran for 28 days beginning on the 25th November 2019.
-It is expected the new code will come into effect during 2020.
+The National Code of Practice for the Humane Shooting of Kangaroos and Wallabies for Commercial Purposes 2020 was released in November and supersedes the 2008 code.
+The code sets the standard of humane conduct required of licence holders shooting macropods.
+The review of the code-led by AgriFutures through an appointed consultant and project reference group- started in 2018 and continued throughout 2019 and 2020.
+The reference group had representatives from Australian and state government authorities responsible for kangaroo management, the kangaroo and pastoral industries, the Australian Veterinary Association and the RSPCA.
+The Queensland Macropod Management Program represented states with a commercial harvest on the reference group.
+Public consultation of the revised commercial code ran for 28 days beginning on the 25th of November 2019.